 Stubb’s sauces, marinades and rubs are an easy way to add flavor to any meal while avoiding the fat, calories or artificial flavors, sweeteners, colors or preservatives often found in the condiment aisle.

-Since 4th of July is this weekend, and everyone loves a good burger, I used their sriracha-infused Anytime Sauce to augment the flavor of the burgers — as well as a quick aioli to crown them with.
+Since everyone loves a good burger, I used their sriracha-infused Anytime Sauce to augment the flavor of the burgers — as well as a quick aioli to crown them with.
 A flavor-packed blend of chili peppers, garlic and cane sugar make this sauce spicy with just a little bit of sweet.
 Perfect in this recipe.

 When I opened the jar, I noticed this quote on the lid and it stuck with me.
 “My Life Is In These Bottles” – C.B.
 Stubblefield put his passion and energies into creating something unique, special and delicious that everyone can enjoy.
 Not to get sappy, but I feel the same way about my little blog – I hope you do too!